 How much will you need to pay?

-Fees can be found on the Dental Services page.
+Fees can be found here.
 Please refer to the fees for children and adults in the emergency and general care sections.

 To make an appointment, please locate your local community dental clinic or call 1300 360 054.
 Be sure to tell the receptionist you are pregnant.